 10 Digital Communication Interface

-The 7381 bath is capable of communicating with and being controlled by other equipment through the digital interface.
-Two types of digital interface are available - the RS-232 serial interface which is standard and the IEEE-488 GPIB interface which is optional.
+The 6330 bath is capable of communicating with and being controlled by other equipment through the digital interface.
+Two types of digital interface are available-the RS-232 serial interface which is standard and the IEEE-488 GPIB interface.